Los Angeles Pride: USC Scholarship

 In 1990, Christopher Street West in conjunction with the Gay and Lesbian Assembly for Student Services (GLASS) established an endowment at the University of Southern California with the purpose of funding scholarships for students pursuing degrees, and research for the improvement of the LGBTQ condition.

 Casa del Sol

 Casa del Sol is property located in Hollywood that CSW purchased in 1988.
 CSW entered into a joint project with AIDS Project Los Angeles (APLA) to provide low-income housing and support services to people living with HIV/AIDS.
 This arrangement set a precedent for other independent living programs for persons with HIV/AIDS, and has operating continuously for over 30 years.
+Casa del Sol was sold in 2025.